gokceneraslan/compbiobench-runner/README.md

 ## Configuration

 The script uses an LLM provider class architecture.
-Each provider (Claude, Codex, Gemini) is a subclass of `LLMProvider` with:
+Each provider (Claude, Codex) is a subclass of `LLMProvider` with:

 - `name` - Provider identifier
 - `default_model` - Default model to use